deepsquare-io/ClusterFactory/README.md

 ## Overview

 This repository Cluster Factory CE is where [SquareFactory](https://www.squarefactory.io) develops the k8s-based infrastructure orchestration tool together with the community.
-A tool combines all the standard tools of the last 30 years to be able to manage a HPC cluster in a declarative way in combination with the practice of GitOps.
+Cluster Factory brings together best-in-class solutions from the HPC, Cloud, and DevOps industries to manage a cluster in a declarative way in combination with the GitOps practice.

 ## Key features